Lizzie-2018

 Eyes Without a Face (1960) achieves its place in the cinematic archives with brilliant black and white cinematography entrenched in a Gothic, chilling story with characters whose motivations can be dissected and studied long after the film ends.

-This is a type of film that keeps the viewer thinking and deserves repeated viewings to fully capture all the plentiful gems that it offers.
+This keeps the viewer thinking and deserves repeated viewings to capture all the gems it offers.

 On a Clear Day You Can See Forever-1970